 Automated Android testing~\cite{kong2018automated} aims to test the functionality, usability, and compatibility of AUTs running on Android devices.
 Figure~\ref{FIG: Typical workflow of Android automated testing} presents a typical workflow of automated Android testing processes, including GUI testing.
-In Step (1), the AUTs are installed onto the devices or emulators that are equipped with the testing environment, such as a specified version of Android OS.
+In Step (1), the AUTs are installed on devices or emulators within the testing environment, such as a specified version of the Android OS.
 In Step (2), an in-depth analysis of the AUTs is conducted to understand the expected behavior, which is then used to construct test cases based on the testing tools and frameworks.
 Step (3) sends the test cases into the testing environment.
 In Step (4), the test cases are executed in the testing environment with the support of testing tools and frameworks.
 After the execution, the test results determine whether the testing tasks pass or fail in Step (5).
 In Step (6), the testing environment is reset, which may involve uninstalling the AUTs, removing temporary files, and resetting the system state.

-Android is an event-driven platform that heavily relies on user inputs, such as gesture inputs (e.g., click and swipe) and text inputs (e.g., account names and passwords)~\cite{wu2019analyses, jabbarvand2019search}.
-It is difficult to automatically generate effective text inputs because the inputs need to conform to the contextual information on the UI pages~\cite{LiuCWCHHW23}, such as the hint texts displayed in the text-input components (which often present descriptions of what should be entered).
+Android is an event-driven platform that relies heavily on user inputs, such as gesture inputs (e.g., click and swipe) and text inputs (e.g., account names and passwords)~\cite{wu2019analyses, jabbarvand2019search}.
+It is difficult to automatically generate effective text inputs, because they need to conform to the contextual information on UI pages~\cite{LiuCWCHHW23}, such as hint texts displayed in text-input components (which often describe what should be entered).